25 Things Even Polite People Don’t Apologize For

 Saying “no” to being the classroom parent

 “You should never apologize for saying ‘no’,” Grotts says.
 You’re allowed to protect your time and other resources, to stand up for yourself, and to have your own opinions—unapologetically.
-It can feel scary to say no, especially when the other person may be very disappointed or angry, so here’s how to say no without feeling like everyone is going to hate you.

 Not knowing the right answer